 All men after 50 will probably experience discomfort during urination.
 The prostatic hyperplasia is the most frequent diseases.

+The prostate is a small gland in chestnut shape, measuring 3 × 4 cm and weight 10 to 20 grams.
+It is located just below the bladder and above the final part of the intestine, rectum.
+Over the prostate are the seminal vesicles, organs also belong to the male reproductive system.
 According to the Urological Diseases Study Institute ( IMOP ), outside the prostate is surrounded by a fibromuscular sheath extending internally and creates pockets.
 This is supportive of a prostate layer.
 Inside, there are age midi a, whereby produced prostate liquid stored in the gland and extruded in the ejaculate through muscular contractions of the prostate to the urethra.
 At this time we close the neck of the bladder so that the sperm can not leave towards the bladder.
 Within the prostate, the ejaculatory resources pass to reach the seminal Cofidis, a ridge of the urethra where flowing.

 The prostate surrounds the circumferential end portion of the urethra that is said about it prostatic urethra and extends from the seminal Cofidis until the bladder neck.
 Depending on its recommendation, the prostate is divided into zones.